mikenakis/Public/testana/README.md

 - TODO: expand the syntax of settings so that we can exclude folders in the source tree, like `.idea` and `.git`, which are now handled by hard-coded exclusion.
 Alternatively, parse `.gitignore`.
 (Uhm, probably not.)

-- TODO: further enhancements to the Testana test engine, that deviate from the JUnit standard:
+- TODO: introduce a `TestanaTestEngine`, which differs from JUnit:

     - Avoid creating a new instance of the test class prior to invoking each test method.
     - Get rid of `@Before` and `@After`: initialization should be done in the constructor and cleanup should be done in `close()` if the test class `implements AutoCloseable`.

-- TODO: introduce a `TestanaTestEngine`, and make it have all the new functionality enabled by default.
-Then, make all of Testana's functionality optional in `JUnitTestEngine`, so that by default Testana's functionality is not applied to JUnit tests.

 - TODO: try determining the order of testing based on packages instead of individual classes, see if it makes any interesting difference.
 For one thing, we will then be able to execute all classes within a package by